mrnooz/sub_reddit_exporter/README.md

 # Sub Reddit Exporter
-to export your sub reddit list with links
+to export your list of sub reddit with links useful if you want to create a new account following the same old subs

+ (❁´◡`❁)
+##<b>HOW TO USE IT</b>

+This JavaScript will work on the console (press F12 in your browser).

+Before that, you have to find the div name that contains the subreddit list look for it under the home button using the inspector tool ..find it

+and replace it with #DIVCONTAINERonSUBREDDITLISTunderHOME inside the code

+###_how it works_

 This code is designed to extract information from an HTML document and print out the names and corresponding links of certain elements on a webpage.
 Here's a description of the code: